 In China, statistics reveal that about 5% of Chinese open their e-mails.
-The Chinese do not use the email address to register on various platforms or for services because they have their mobile numbers closely linked to their identity.
+The Chinese do not use email addresses to register on various platforms or for services because they have their mobile numbers closely linked to their identity.

-For example, even in Chinese business cards it is difficult to find email addresses, but there is the phone number, the QR code and the Wechat ID.
+For example, even on Chinese business cards, it is difficult to find email addresses, but there is the phone number, the QR code, and the WeChat ID.
 This clearly shows the little use of email in China and therefore the futility of doing email marketing in this country.
-Unlike emails, what can be deduced is that social media, especially Wechat, on the other hand, are functional for the Chinese.
+Unlike emails, what can be deduced is that social media, especially WeChat, on the other hand, are functional for the Chinese.
 So, a good marketing strategy on these social networks is the only option.

 In addition, Indian companies that send emails are often seen as spam because getting straight to the Chinese will never work if you don’t have a reputation in this market.
 Reputation is the key to success in China.
 Chinese people tend not to trust brands they don’t know, so a deep understanding of your brand and your products is essential to making it trustworthy and enabling them to purchase your products.

 To sum it up, an Indian brand shouldn’t forget that even if they manage to establish a solid reputation, Chinese consumers will never know someone emailed them.